 The real differentiator between other vehicles is that the Volvo, much like its sibling, the Polestar 2, uses Android Automotive.
 The operating system natively supports Google Maps, which in turn offers fantastic route planning and there’s even a stripped-down version of the Play Store so that you can download apps.
 Route planning in EVs is particularly important, where some have their own navigation data and maps; the issue with them is that they don’t accurately feed real-time traffic data to the car’s system and will often mean you’re spending more time in traffic.
 Volvo and Polestar have avoided this by opting to partner with Google, and we’re all for it.

 Better still, navigation data also shows up on the 12.3″ fully digitalized instrument cluster, which means you’ll have a detailed view of where you’re going and makes it easier to glance at directions.
-However, it’s a shame that a heads-up display doesn’t come as standard nor is it available as an option; this would have further bolstered the vehicle’s safety credentials.
+However, it’s a shame that a Head-Up Display (HUD) doesn’t come as standard nor is it available as an option; this would have further bolstered the vehicle’s safety credentials.

 On the subject of technology, you can wireless charge a smartphone via the non-slip pad found by the centre console.
 One can also use the USB Type-C port to access Android Auto or Apple CarPlay, where the operating systems give you the ability to playback music over USB, rather than having to resort to degraded Bluetooth quality.